initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 #### Observing a video stream process

 Let's look at an example of my webcam streaming for a few seconds.
 We can watch that process through an invocation of `strace v4l2-ctl -d /dev/video0 --stream-mmap --stream-count 10`, at first we will determine, what that command actually does.
 The *strace* command is a Linux utility for tracing the system-calls of a program, which can be very useful for debugging or in our case for investigating the internals.
-The program *v4l2-ctl* is part of the [v4l-utils](https://git.linuxtv.org/v4l-utils.git) library & applications package, it is used to interact with video 4 linux drivers directly over the command line.
+While the program *v4l2-ctl* is part of the [v4l-utils](https://git.linuxtv.org/v4l-utils.git) library & applications package, it is used to interact with video 4 linux drivers directly over the command line.
 The parameter `--stream-mmap` and `--stream-count 10` translate into: Get 10 frames of video from the device, which in this case is /dev/video0.

 More specifically `--stream-mmap` says don't copy the memory over to the application but use the pointer to the buffer within the driver, by mapping the memory from the device into the application's address space. [\[14\]](https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/mmap.html#mmap) The alternatives to `--stream-mmap` are `--stream-user`, which allocates the buffers only within the application [\[15\]](https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/userp.html) and `--stream-dmabuf` to either create a file-descriptor to share data with other devices (exporter-role) or use a DMA buffer file-descriptor from another device (importer-role). [\[16\]](https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/dmabuf.html)